Math problem solving

 Next, build your understanding of key concepts and problem types.

-While you use the concept summary and decision steps tools, make a note in the “notes” section of the course learning tracker of where you get stuck or what you don’t understand.
+When you use the concept summary and decision steps tools, make a note in the “notes” section of the course learning tracker of where you get stuck or what you don’t understand.
 You can use these notes as a springboard for conversations with your profs, TAs, tutors, and peers that are targeted specifically to your learning needs.

 (Fleet, Goodchild, & Zajchowski, 2006)